Seferan/QuickCraft/README.md

-# pressbutton
+# QuickCraft
 Module for the Macro/Keybinding modulation for minecraft/liteloader

-Adds an pressbutton command
+Adds an QuickCraft command